-Another reason experts are so crucial early on, is that they let the defense know we’re taking the case seriously by presenting expert reports.
+Another reason experts are so crucial early on is that they let the defense know we’re taking the case seriously by presenting expert reports.
 Additionally, the skill with which we select documents and take testimony demonstrates to the defense that we’re taking the case seriously.

-Downside of hiring an expert witness too late
+The downside of hiring an expert witness too late